ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/tutorial-part2.md

 ```

 ### Gatekeeper annotations
 Once the Gatekeeper is defined, there is multiple way to apply it on Presenters.
-Here's 2 annotations that we're going to use:
+Here are 2 annotations that we're going to use:

-* Using the `@DefaultGatekeeper` annotation above your **Gatekeeper** class declaration will tell GWTP to apply this Gatekeeper on every Presenters in the application.
+* Using the `@DefaultGatekeeper` annotation above your **Gatekeeper** class declaration will tell GWTP to apply this Gatekeeper on every Presenter in the application.
 * The `@NoGatekeeper` annotation above a **Presenter's ProxyPlace** will tell GWTP to bypass the default Gatekeeper.

 For this tutorial, we're going to set LoggedInGatekeeper as the default one: